-Scots make Butler smile but menacing Boks await
+Scots make Butler smile, but menacing Boks await

 Scotland are next on South Africa's radar.
 Gregor Townsend's template is All Black-esque, that's the way he wants to play - at pace, with dynamism and skill and unpredictability.
 Can that succeed in the land of the beasts?
 Can the Scots do what the All Blacks could not?

-There were, of course, only 14 All Blacks for large parts of Friday night but the tone was well set when it was 15 versus 15.
+There were, of course, only 14 All Blacks for large parts of Friday night, but the tone was well set when it was 15 versus 15.
 Dominance had been established.
 The Boks were always winning, it was just a question of by how many.

-So, next stop Nice for Scotland, then onwards to Marseille and what many will see as rugby's current version of Mission Impossible.
+So, next stop Nice for Scotland, then onwards to Marseille and what many will see as rugby's current version of Mission: Impossible.

 The fans will travel with a hope laced with reality.
 It was ever thus.
 But miracles happen, right?